Table of Contents

 3. Yuma Signs (funny only for Polish people)

-This one may be only funny for Polish people I’m afraid.
-So in Poland, long time ago some small time crocks were going to Germany for Yuma, meaning they went there to steal cars!
+This one among Azerbaijan interesting facts may be only funny for Polish people I’m afraid.
+So in Poland, a long time ago some small time crocks were going to Germany for Yuma, meaning they went there to steal cars!

 4. Last kolkhoz on Earth?